strimertul/kilovolt-client-ts/README.md

 ## Getting started

-`kilovolt-client` only works in platforms with a WebSocket client, such as the browser and [Deno](https://deno.land/).
+This client only works in platforms with a WebSocket client, such as the browser and [Deno](https://deno.land/).
 Node.js currently does not work.

 ### CDN - ES6 Module